aminekun90/mdns_listener_advanced/README.md

 ## Requirements

-- Node 18 or later (we recommend using [NVM](https://github.com/nvm-sh/nvm)) this package is using Node v20.13.1 as of today compatible with Node v22
+- Node 22 or later (we recommend using [NVM](https://github.com/nvm-sh/nvm)) this package is using Node v22 as of today.

 ## Installation